 Introduce New Audiences to Programming That Reflects Their Values and Needs

 There is a reason the majority of Alvin Ailey American Dance Theater’s performances end with “Revelations.”
-Beside it being a mission-critical work that advances the organization’s objective to share the African-American diaspora on stage, it reflects the culture and values of the many persons of color that fill the troupe’s venues.
+Beside it being a mission-critical work that advances the organization’s objective to share the African American diaspora on stage, it reflects the culture and values of the many persons of color that fill the troupe’s venues.
 Arts organizations have seen evidence that when folks see themselves reflected on stage, they are more likely to remain loyal to the brand overall and experiment with more challenging programming in the future.
 Another way to shepherd more audiences into less traditional programming can be exemplified by Ballet Austin’s recent diversification initiatives.
 Through market research, Ballet Austin discovered that what makes audiences comfortable attending unfamiliar programming is not universal.
 In response, they took a multi-pronged approach to increase comfort – ideas like pre-show lectures to prepare audiences for what they are about to see and sharing rehearsal footage of new works on social media.
 As a result, they saw immediate progress toward their diversification goals.

 Focus on Fun

 LaPlaca Cohen’s Culture Track, a research tool for cultural institutions to better understand cultural consumers, notes that the No. 1 reason people cite for wanting to attend a cultural event is to have fun.
 This may be a hard truth for us who use the arts as an avenue for telling untold stories and pushing boundaries – but, if organizations take a fun-forward approach to branding, marketing and programming, they can drive visibility that will serve them in the long term.
-For example, New York’s Signature Theater gets audiences in the door via its “Sig Social” events – social events (e.g., 90s night, trivia night, etc.) that are not associated with any particular programming.
+For example, New York’s Signature Theater gets audiences in the door via its “Sig Social” events – social events (e.g., ’90s night, trivia night, etc.) that are not associated with any particular programming.
 It exposes new audiences to the Signature brand and drives name recognition with the goal of converting goodwill generated by the events into future sales.

 These are just a few ways to expand your reach, but there are many more.
 For more resources to build diverse audiences, check out the Culture Track, the Wallace Foundation’s Building Audiences for the Arts InitiativeCapacity Interactive and National Arts Marketing Project.
-We’d also love to hear how you have successfully broadened your organization’s reach through these pillars or other methods.

 Sign up to receive the Social TrendSpotter e-newsletter